-When you share your campaign, Facebook looks at the images in your campaign to generate a thumbnail for the post.
-Below we walk you through how to designate the image Facebook uses from the Design step of the Campaign Builder and also in custom coded templates.
+When you share your campaign, Facebook looks at the images in your campaign to generate a thumbnail or "icon" for the post.
+Below we walk you through how to designate the image Facebook uses from the Design step of the Campaign Builder and also in custom-coded templates.

 Designate a Facebook icon in the Email Designer

-- Place a Text block into your campaign by dragging it over from the Content tab on the right side of the page.
+- Drag a Text block into your campaign from the Content tab on the right side of the page.

 - Select a picture from the Images heading, then add it to your campaign.

-- Click the < > button on the toolbar to view the HTML source code for this text space.
+- Click the < > button on the toolbar to view the HTML source code for this text block.

 - Locate the <img> tag for the image you want to use as the thumbnail.